ibexa/documentation-developer/docs/community_resources/contributing.md

 1. Now push your changes to your fork: `git push fork <name of your branch>`.

 1. Finally, you can go to the project's page on GitHub and you should see a "Compare and pull request" button.
 Activate it, write a description and select "Create pull request".
 If your contribution solves a JIRA issues, start the pull request's name with the issue number.
 Now you can wait for your changes to be reviewed and merged.

 #### Contributing outside git and GitHub

 - **Create a JIRA issue.** You can also report any omissions or inaccuracies you find by creating a JIRA issue.
 See [Report and follow issues](#report-and-follow-issues) on how to do this.
-Remember to add the "Documentation" component to your issue to make sure we don't lose track of it.
+Remember to add the "Documentation" component to your issue to make sure we don't lose track of it
-- **Visit Slack.** The \#documentation-contrib channel on [eZ Community Slack team](http://ez-community-on-slack.herokuapp.com) is the place to drop your comments, suggestions, or proposals for things you'd like to see covered in documentation.
-(You can use the link to get an auto-invite to Slack).
+- **Visit Slack.** The `\#documentation-contrib` channel on [eZ Community Slack team](http://ez-community-on-slack.herokuapp.com) is the place to drop your comments, suggestions, or proposals for things you'd like to see covered in documentation.
+(You can use the link to get an auto-invite to Slack)
-- **Contact the Doc Team.** If you'd like to add to any part of the documentation, you can also contact the Doc Team directly at <doc-team@ez.no.>
+- **Contact the Doc Team.** If you'd like to add to any part of the documentation, you can also contact the Doc Team directly at <doc-team@ez.no>

-### Writing guidelines, short version
+### Writing guidelines

-*(see [below](#writing-guidelines-full-version) for more detailed style guidelines we apply)*
+*(see [Style Guide](#style-guide) below for more details)*

 - Write in (GitHub-flavored) Markdown
 - Try to keep lines no longer than 120 characters.
 If possible, break lines in logical places, for example at sentence end.